TooAngel/screeps/README.md

 https://screeps.com/

+## For room visitors:

+Happy to see you visiting one of my rooms.
+The controller creep spits out the friendly "Don't like" list.
+If you are on the list the AI considers you as unfriendly und will you treat like this.
+Currently there is nothing you can do in a programmatic way, I'm working on it.
+If you like, just contact me, a friendly chat sometimes helps.

+## Info

 This is the AI I'm using for screeps.
 I managed to reach Top 10 from November 2015 - March 2016.
 Main Goal is to automate everything, no manual interaction needed.